My Block called

 There appears to be a connection between Oswald Kropf and

-* Henry Beneke.
-Mr. Beneke gained an interest in Mr. Findeisen's company and the company had a new name of Beneke & Kropf Manufacturing Company as of 1919.
+* Henry Beneke of 566 gained an interest in Mr. Findeisen's company and the company was re-named of Beneke & Kropf Manufacturing Company as of 1919.
 Henry became VP and Oswald Kropf the president.

-* Gilbert Scribner who resided 551 was a honorary member of Chicago Real Estate Board.
+* Gilbert Scribner of 551 was a honorary member of Chicago Real Estate Board.
+Unable to find further information.

-* Theodore Fathauer apparently an executive of a lumber company.
+* Theodore Fathauer of 536 was apparently an executive of a lumber

 Vintage News